 By JACK McHUGH

-(Jack McHugh is senior legislative analyst and Janet Neilson is a health policy communications associate for the Mackinac Center for Public Policy, a research and educational institute based in Midland.)
+(Jack McHugh is senior legislative analyst at the Mackinac Center for Public Policy, a research and educational institute headquartered in Midland.)